 The USPTO roster of patent attorneys is a valuable tool for inventors to make sure the “patent attorney” or “patent agent” they are dealing with is a patent practitioner in good standing and who has achieved all the requirements necessary to be a patent practitioner.
 You can search the roster, name, state, city, postal code, and business or firm name.

 Unfortunately, the USPTO does not have a roster of all trademark attorneys.

-I would like to congratulate my client Razvan Tata of Stratford, Connecticut for receiving a patent on his Napkin Band with Dental Floss invention.
-The patent can be seen here.
+I would like to congratulate my client Michael P. Hagen, formerly of Tolland, CT, receiving a second patent on his Vehicle Cover Spout Cover.
+The first patent can be seen here.
+The latest patent can be seen here.